ak19qp/ICSME2023/Use Cases/mozilla_firefox_bug_1/README.md

-# Case Study 1: Firefox CSS Animation Rendering Bug
+# Use Case: Firefox CSS Animation Rendering Bug

 In this use case, we will examine a performance bug reported for Firefox within Mozilla's [Bugzilla repository](https://bugzilla.mozilla.org/show_bug.cgi?id=1637586).
 According to the report, Firefox encounters severe performance degradation during the rendering of CSS animations; a task handled quite competently by its contemporaneous browser counterparts.
 Despite the initial reporting of this performance bug dating back several years, the issue persistently remains unresolved.
 The report identifies functions within the GFX Web Renderer class as harboring the malfeasant functions responsible for this issue.
 Our proposed methodology has successfully corroborated this assertion by detecting the functions from the same culpable class.

 ## TL;DR Note:
-If you just want to evaluate our `perf_perser_and_esd.py` script without going through the process of building Firefox and recording the perf data, then please download the `pcsdata.txt` file from this case study folder and run the following command in the terminal:
+If you just want to evaluate our `perf_perser_and_esd.py` script without going through the process of building Firefox and recording the perf data, then please follow the TL;DR sections of [Use Case: "ls" Slow Performance in Large Directories](https://github.com/ak19qp/ICSME2023/tree/main/Use%20Cases/ls_bug) or [Use Case: Firefox Tripadvisor.ca CPU Exhaustion Bug](https://github.com/ak19qp/ICSME2023/tree/main/Use%20Cases/mozilla_firefox_bug_2)

-### For Mean+Stdev as threshold:
-`python3 perf_perser_and_esd.py pcsdata.txt esddata.csv 1`

-### For fixed threshold:
-`python3 perf_perser_and_esd.py pcsdata.txt esddata.csv 2 [enter threshold here in milliseconds]`
+The raw perf data of this use case is too huge to complete evaluation within 1hr.

-## Case Study Setup
+## Use Case Setup

-In the context of this case study, we have reproduced the bug reported in the [Bugzilla report](https://bugzilla.mozilla.org/show_bug.cgi?id=1637586).
+In the context of this use case, we have reproduced the bug reported in the [Bugzilla report](https://bugzilla.mozilla.org/show_bug.cgi?id=1637586).
 The [3D CSS animation](https://looping-squares.superhi.com/) was repeatedly loaded in Firefox to unveil all potential functions correlated with a system call for performing this task.
 The Firefox browser employed for this investigation was compiled from the source with the 'perf' flag enabled, thus enabling Just-In-Time (JIT) profiling following the Firefox documentation by Mozilla.

 ### Setting-up Firefox: